ghitacornel/testSpring/readme.txt

 - EJB container automatically registers beans in a JNDI register under well defined and multiple names.
 - Spring container automatically register beans by name.

-2. A BEAN CONTAINER OFFERS [OUT OF THE BOX]/[PREDEFINED] BEAN TYPES
+2. A BEAN CONTAINER PROVIDES [OUT OF THE BOX]/[PREDEFINED] BEAN TYPES

 Each container usually offers its very specific bean types.
 Even if different containers use the same bean type name, they might use the same name for different scopes and even